 Under Center Podcast: Have Bears fans thrown away Mitch Trubisky too fast?

 Mitch Trubisky didn't have a great season last year.
-But after looking at all the available options for the Bears this off-season, is Mitch still the best path to win a Super Bowl?
-Host Laurence Holmes and JJ Stankevitz discuss and debate what should the Bears do this off-season at the most important position, and should Bears fans be more cautious before being willing to give up on Mitch Trubisky.
+But after looking at all the available options for the Bears this offseason, is Mitch still the best path to win a Super Bowl?
+Host Laurence Holmes and JJ Stankevitz discuss and debate what should the Bears do this offseason at the most important position.
+Should Bears fans be more cautious before being willing to give up on Trubisky?

 (1:54) - Andy Dalton IS NOT better than Mitch Trubisky